COVID-19: How The Global Pandemic Is Impacting Our Prison Population

 It is clear the government will need to consider risk to the public when seeking to implement any measures, but further urgent and immediate steps must be taken to prevent avoidable deaths.
 For those who will not be considered for release, the government must consider how best to keep prisoners safe, whilst seeking to improve the difficult conditions that many currently find themselves in.

 Our leading team of Civil Liberties solicitors in London have been at the vanguard of challenging unlawful actions by the State for over four decades.
 We have an exceptional track record of holding authorities to account.
-If you would like to speak to one of our Civil Liberties Solicitors, please call 0808 252 5231 or request a call online.
+If you would like to speak to one of our Civil Liberties Solicitors, please call 0808 271 9413 or request a call back.